logicmonitor/lm-logs-gcp/README.md

 # lm-logs-gcp(beta)
-Google Cloud Platform integration to send logs to Logic Monitor
+Google Cloud Platform integration to send logs to LogicMonitor

 # Integration
 Click on **Activate Cloud Shell** and run the following command